-- 6.1 The EO or EE requesting permission to commission equipment on site will complete the EHS-00017-F1. - 6.2 The EO or EE is responsible to ensure that each item listed on EHS-00017-F1 is complete and will initial all items that are not marked N/A. The designated EHS, Facilities Engineering (FEG), and Facilities Operations Group (FOG) Departments will review and approve EHS-00017-F1 and required documentation in order to approve use of the equipment and its systems, facilities services, and chemicals. - 6.3 The groups to be represented on the Equipment Commissioning Inspection Acceptance and Sign-off Team are as follows: - Installation Coordinator (IC) / Construction Manager - Equipment Owner (EO) - Equipment Engineer (EE) - NY CREATES Facilities System Owners (as applicable) - NY CREATES Operations Manager (as applicable) - NY CREATES Equipment Engineering Manager - NY CREATES Environmental, Health, and Safety (EHS) - 6.4 The number of responsible parties will vary depending on connections required for the equipment installed or modified.
-The responsible parties' acceptance and approval signatures indicate that all the checklist items that they are responsible for are complete. - 6.5 The Equipment Commissioning Inspection and Acceptance and Approval Team members will meet as necessary to complete their assigned inspection record responsibilities.
+6.1 The Equipment Owner (EO) or Equipment Engineer (EE) requesting permission to commission equipment on site will complete the EHS-00017-F1.

+The EO or EE is responsible for ensuring that each item listed on EHS-00017-F1 is complete and will initial all items that are not marked N/A. The designated EHS, Facilities Engineering (FEG), and Facilities Operations Group (FOG) Departments will review and approve EHS-00017-F1 and the required documentation in order to approve use of the equipment and its systems, facilities services, and chemicals.

+The groups to be represented on the Equipment Commissioning Inspection Acceptance and Sign Off Team are as follows:

+- Installation Coordinator (IC) / Construction Manager - Equipment Owner (EO) - Equipment Engineer (EE) - NY CREATES Facilities System Owners (as applicable) - NY CREATES Operations Manager (as applicable) - NY CREATES Equipment Engineering Manager - NY CREATES Environmental, Health, and Safety (EHS)

+The number of responsible parties will vary depending on connections required for the equipment installed or modified.
+The responsible parties' acceptance and approval signatures indicate that all the checklist items that they are responsible for are complete.

+The Equipment Commissioning Inspection and Acceptance and Approval Team members will meet as necessary to complete their assigned inspection record responsibilities.
 Each EHS-00017-F1 item will be verified and initialed by the EO or EE and a representative from EHS.